Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 brazilian jiu-jitsu = postakedown #shenmue judo = takedown #shenmue muay thai = clinch
-(russian is japanese is chinese is indian is /hindu|yoga/) i'll just do aikido, and that's all the government will know about; for legal purposes, to dominate the debatably evidential judge(ment day)
+(russian is japanese is chinese is indian is /hindu|yoga/, where everyday is the day of the dead) i'll just do aikido, and that's all the government will know about; for legal purposes, to dominate the debatably evidential judge(ment day)
 …
 tell me about your style? (how fashionable is your s/uniform/(cute|adorable) little outfit(arget)? i won't adwear for many reason$/)